bwhitesell/Chaperone/crymepipelines/README.md

 # CrymePipelines
-🚓 A data processing application to perform ETL and analysis of crime incidents.
+🚓 A spark application to perform ETL and analysis of crime incidents.